f11xter/celebrate/README.md

 Listing your achievements on rough days can help you feel better

-Available as node.js console app on `master` branch or website at [f11xter.github.io/celebrate](https://f11xter.github.io/celebrate) on `web` branch
+Archive branch for node.js console app